Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 - Blind Stitch Foot – for making blind hems to finish project edges without the stitch showing

 - Spring Action Quilting Foot – can be used for free-motion quilting

-The Brother CS6000i sewing machine is a low shank sewing machine.
+This is a low shank sewing machine.
 This means that most commercially available presser feet made for low shank sewing machines will work on it.
-I picked up a set of 42 additional presser feet from Amazon for less than $25, and I’ve been very happy with this expansion!
+I picked up a set of 42 additional presser feet from Amazon, and I’ve been very happy with this expansion!

 How Do You Thread Your Brother CS6000i Sewing Machine?

 Threading your Brother sewing machine is very easy as well.
 There is one small diagram on the machine, and then the parts of the machine where you will pass the thread are numbered.
 Once you’ve done it a few times, you should be a pro.

 Getting the thread through the needle can be accomplished the old-fashioned way or by using the machine’s needle threader.
 As a note, the automatic needle threader only works with certain sizes and types of needles and thread combinations.
 To be honest, I found this to be finicky at first and more hassle than what it’s worth.
 In one particularly frustrating moment between the needle threader and myself, I may have accidentally broken it.
 I now only have the choice to thread my needle by hand.